lsst-dm/dmtn-105/index.rst

 Overview
 --------

-The AuxTel processing above is meant to be made available in the RSP in a way which progressively approaches exactly how LSSTCam Prompt Products will be made available to science users during operations: we will follow the model where data are available as uniformly as possible across the API, Notebook, and Portal Aspects.
+The AuxTel and subsequent processed datasets described above are meant to be made available in the RSP in a way which progressively approaches exactly how LSSTCam Prompt Products will be made available to science users during operations.
+That is, we will follow the Science Platform Vision's model where data are available as uniformly as possible across the API, Notebook, and Portal Aspects.

 Butler Access
 -------------